bbatsov/legacy-octopress-blog/source/_posts/2013-08-14-the-elements-of-style-in-ruby-number-8-know-thy-predicates.markdown

 if !arr.nil? && arr.empty?
 ```

-Of course check for `nil`s like this is generally not a good idea, but that's discussion for some other time.
+Of course checking for `nil`s like this is generally not a good idea, but
+that's a discussion for some other time.

-On a somewhat related note `something.nil?` is generally preferred over `something == nil`.
-If you're reasonably sure that `something` can't have the value `false` you can, of course, simply things even further:
+On a somewhat related note `something.nil?` is generally preferred
+over `something == nil`.
+If you're reasonably sure that `something`
+can't have the value `false` you can, of course, simplify things even
+further:

 ``` ruby
 if something ...